jbo5/analytics_engineer_assessment/README.md

 - SQL IDE (recommended: [DBeaver](https://dbeaver.io/))

 ### Installation Steps
-1. Unzip the assessment project to your local machine
+1. Fork this Github repo or download the repo zip file to your local machine
 2. Open the project directory in your preferred text editor
 3. From terminal, navigate to the project's root directory
 4. Execute the following commands: